-It depends.
-You'll only receive a new ID card when you enroll for the first time or change insurance carriers or coverage levels.
-You'll use your ID card for medical and prescription drug needs.
+You'll receive a new ID card when you enroll in medical and prescription drug coverage.

-If issued, you should receive ID cards before your benefits take effect.
+You should receive ID cards before your benefits take effect.
 If you need an ID card immediately, go to your insurance carrier's website, register online, and print a temporary ID card.